knuckolls/knife-santoku/README.md

 	  notify :hipchat
 	end

-If you placed that in the config/santoku-after.rb file, you should start receiving notifications in your hipchat room that someone has altered something on the server with knife.
+If you placed that in the config/santoku-after.rb file, you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.

 ## Installation